bcnmy/docs/docs/react/useCreateSession.md

 Creates a session to be used when submitting tx in the context of a users smart account.

+Please carefully read [this](../tutorials/sessions/index.md) information regarding `Rules` and how they should be constructed before building your Policy.

 ## Parameters

 ```ts